🟣 Purple Dot winding down your plan? See our Migration Guide →

 4. Save changes

-For Shopify 1.0 Themes:
+For Shopify 1.0 themes:

-1. Access Theme Code Editor from the “Online store” section of your Shopify admin.
+1. Access Theme Code Editor from the “Online store” section of your Shopify admin

-2. Locate your product template file (usually found in the snippets directory
+2. Locate your product template file (usually in the snippets directory, within a file like: product-template.liquid, add-to-cart-button.liquid or product-form.liquid)

-3. Add the app’s snippet code above the buy button’s <button> tag.
+3. Add the app’s snippet code above the buy button’s <button> tag

 4. Save changes